-“With an insane 500-percent rent increase expect all of your favorite longtime businesses on the boardwalk to be replaced by Dave and Busters, Buffalo Wild Wings, as well as the Cheesecake Factory,” the post reads.
+“With an insane 500-percent rent increase expect all of your favorite longtime businesses on the boardwalk to be replaced by Dave and Busters, Buffalo Wild Wings, as well as the Cheesecake Factory,” the post from November read.

 As a result of the likely rent increases, local advocacy group Save Coney Island has been revived by Diana Carlin, who owns the roller rink Lola Star.
-The group called out “corporate greed” in an Instagram post published Wednesday.
+The group called out “corporate greed” in an Instagram post published in November.

 “The businesses on the boardwalk lease from Luna Park.
 All of their leases expire on Small Business Saturday- Nov 30 2019,” the post’s caption reads.
 “And they are all in danger of being kicked out, on Small Business Saturday, due to huge increase in rent and other greedy terms.”